Ziyadid dynasty

-The establishment of the dynasty
+Establishment

 Muhammad ibn Ziyad was a descendant of Yazid, younger brother of the first Umayyad caliph Muawiyah I. In 814 he was arrested and brought to the Abbasid caliph al-Ma'mun on account of his ancestry, but his life was spared in the end.
 He was merely placed under surveillance and became the protégé of the caliph's minister al-Fadl ibn Sahl.
 Three years later a letter from the governor of Yemen arrived to Baghdad, complaining about attacks by the Ash'arite and Akkite tribes.
 Al-Fadl recommended that al-Ma'mun send the capable Muhammad ibn Ziyad to Tihamah in order to suppress the tribes.
 The situation was particularly critical since the Alids under a leader called Ibrahim al-Jazzar threatened to detach Yemen from Abbasid control at this time.
 Muhammad ibn Ziyad was a sworn enemy of the Alids, which made him a suitable choice for the task.
 After performing the hajj, Muhammad marched south to Yemen with an army of Khurasani soldiers and arrived there in 818.
 He fought numerous battles against the tribes and won control over the Tihama lowland in the next year.

-Geographical extension and economic base
+Territorial increase

 Following his victories, Muhammad was appointed amir of Yemen by al-Ma'mun with the task to restrain 'Alid Shi'a influence.
 Muhammad established a new city, Zabid, as his capital.
 It was built in a circular shape and situated midway between the sea and the mountains.
 He was able to expand his influence into Hadramawt and parts of highland Yemen, all the while recognizing Abbasid overlordship.
 The historian Umara enumerates his possessions as including Hadramawt, Diyar Kindah, Shihr, Mirbat in Oman, Abyan, Lahij, Aden and the maritime provinces as far north as Hali, as well as Janad, Mikhlaf al-Ma'afir, Mikhlaf Ja'far, San'a, Sa'dah, Najran, and Bayhan in the highlands.
 However, the sources are somewhat obscure since the historian al-Hamdani asserts that another family, Banu Shurah, exercised paramount power in the Tihama for parts of the ninth century and were established in Zabid.
 From other sources it appears that San'a in fact continued to be governed by an Abbasid governor up to 847.

 Little is known about the economic structure of the Ziyadid realm, but the historian Umara writes that the dynasty was bolstered by the flourishing international trade.
 The ruler received duties from ships coming from India.
 From the east came luxury products such as musk, camphor, ambergris, sandalwood and porcelain.
 From Africa came Ethiopian and Nubian slaves via the Dahlak Archipelago.
 Umara also mentions taxes on ambergris collection at Bab al-Mandab and the south coast, and on pearl fishing.